CloudVLab/qwiklabs-content-bundle-spec/lab-bundle-spec-git.md

 - `html`
 - `pdf`
+- 'md'

-HTML is the preferred format for stored instructions.
+MD or HTML are the preferred formats for stored instructions.
 PDFs will be displayed embedded in the learner interface, but will lack any navigation or interactive functionality.

-##### Qwiklabs supported HTML
+##### Qwiklabs supported HTML/MD

 There are benefits to formating lab instructions as HTML.